 The information in this section is intended to be an introduction to the study only.
 Complete details of the study are listed in the sections below.
 If you are considering participation in the study, the entire document should be discussed with you before you make your final decision.
 You can ask questions about the study now and at any time in the future.

-The purpose of this study is to test an intervention called Women in Pain Reduction and Improved Mood through Empowerment (PRIME) that includes setting goals and working with a nurse in your home to target pain and mood symptoms.
+The purpose of this study is to test an intervention called DAPPER - Depression and Pain Perseverance through Empowerment that includes setting goals and working with a nurse in your home to target pain and mood symptoms.